-Sanford House is a gender-specific addiction treatment program for women, 18 years and older, in Grand Rapids, Michigan.
+Sanford House at Cherry Street is a gender-specific addiction treatment program for women, 18 years and older, in Grand Rapids, Michigan.
 Founded in April 2014 by Rae Green, a Master’s-level LPC and CADC, who studied to be a lawyer before switching gears and going back to school to get a degree in counseling.
 She worked for five years at another inpatient program for women before starting her own facility with the help of her husband, David.
 The organization offers both residential and outpatient treatment to adult women struggling with substance abuse and co-occurring disorders.

 Accommodations and Food